 Those under 21 may drink non-alcoholic beer or wine.
-That is, beverages having less than 0.005% alcohol.
+That is, beverages having less than one half of one percent alcohol.
 They’re no different legally than coffee, tea, or soft drinks.

 Those under age 21 may not enter licensed premises unless with a parent, guardian, or spouse age 21 or older.

 Alaska alcohol laws prohibit anyone under age 21 to drive with any measurable alcohol in their blood.
-Most states set the limit at 0.02% rather than 0.00%.
+Most states set the limit at 0.02%.

 They do so for several reasons.
-One is that breathalyzers are inaccurate.
+One is that breath testers are not accurate.
 They don’t actually measure BAC.
 They only estimate it.

 Another reason is that many meds and foods contain alcohol.
 A third is that everyone produces alcohol in their bodies 24/7.
-Therefore, setting the limit at 0.02% reduces the chance of falsely convicting innocent people.
+Setting the limit at 0.02% reduces the chance of falsely convicting innocent people.

 Under Age 21